Adaptive Instance Distillation for Object Detection in Autonomous Driving: Experiments and Results

 \subsubsection{Implementation Details}

-All the detection experiments including those of the baselines are implemented on top of the MMDetection \cite{mmdetection} framework.
-In out experiments, we chose Faster-RCNN \cite{DBLP:journals/corr/RenHG015} as an example of two-stage detectors and RetinaNet with generalized focal loss (RetinaNet+) \cite{li2020generalized} as an example of single-stage detectors.
+All the detection methods, including the baselines, are implemented within the MMDetection \cite{mmdetection} framework.
+In our experiments, we chose Faster-RCNN \cite{DBLP:journals/corr/RenHG015} as an example of two-stage detectors and Generalized Focal Loss (GFL) \cite{li2020generalized} as an example of single-stage detectors.
 We experimented with two backbone architectures (i.e., ResNet101 and ResNet-50) on both the single-stage and two-stage detectors.
-The teacher model was directly trained with MMDetection's default configuration (without any KD).
-We adopted one state-of-the-art KD method (Zhang \etal~\cite{zhang2021improve}) as the KD baseline and apply AID to it to verify our AID's effectiveness.
+The teacher model was directly trained with MMDetection's default configuration (without any KD methods).
+We adopted one state-of-the-art KD method (Zhang \etal~\cite{zhang2021improve}) as the KD baseline and applied AID to verify our AID's effectiveness.
 On the two datasets, we used the same experimental settings and hyperparameters.
 We do not perform much hyperparameter tweaking, and the default hyperparameters in the pre-configured file are adopted.
-In our implementation, the hyperparameters of Zhang \etal~\cite{zhang2021improve}'s method are set as $\{\beta = 4 \times 10^{-3}, \gamma = \eta = 7 \times 10^{-5}, T = 0.5\}$ for Faster R-CNN, $\{\beta = 2 \times 10^{-2}, \gamma = \eta = 4 \times 10^{-4}, T=0.1\}$ for RetinaNet+.
+In our implementation, the hyperparameters of Zhang \etal~\cite{zhang2021improve}'s method are set as $\{\beta = 4 \times 10^{-3}, \gamma = \eta = 7 \times 10^{-5}, T = 0.5\}$ for Faster R-CNN, $\{\beta = 2 \times 10^{-2}, \gamma = \eta = 4 \times 10^{-4}, T=0.1\}$ for GFL.
 We set $\alpha=0.1$ for all knowledge distillation.
 All models are sufficiently trained to convergence (i.e., 24 epochs for models with ResNet101 backbone, 12 epochs for ResNet50 backbone).
 All models are evaluated in terms of mean averaged precision (mAP) with 0.5 as the Intersection over Union (IoU) threshold.